c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

-### gRPC Remote Procedure Calls
+### Introduction to gRPC Remote Procedure Calls

+#### Introduction

+When a seasoned software developer decides which technology to use for a new project, they will most likely choose the one they know best.
+This is the right decision in most cases, except when a new technology offers capabilities that were previously unavailable.
+In such situations, the time and effort spent learning something new will be justified and paid off.

+This article provides developers with an introduction to the gRPC framework.
+In the first part, we explain what it is, how it originated, and which problems and how  it solves.
+The second part presents the main code patterns for using the gRPC framework in Java clients and servers.

 #### What is gRPC

 gRPC is a multi-language and cross-platform remote procedure call (RPC) framework initially developed by Google. gRPC is designed to provide high-performance inter-service interaction within and between data centers, as well as for resource-constrained mobile and IoT applications.

-gRPC uses Protocol Buffers as a binary serialization format and RPC interface description language, *and* HTTP/2 as a transport layer protocol.
+gRPC uses Protocol Buffers as a binary serialization format and RPC interface description language, and HTTP/2 as the transport layer protocol.
 Due to these features, gRPC can provide qualitative and quantitative characteristics of inter-service communication that are not available to REST (that most often means transferring textual JSONs over the HTTP/1.1 protocol).

 #### Why not REST ?

 RPC (Remote Procedure Call) is a different architectural style for building interservice interactions than REST (Representational State Transfer).
 REST is an architectural style that is based on the concept of *resources*.
-A resource is identified by an URI and clients read or modify the *state* of the resource by *transferring* its *representation*.
+A resource is identified by an URI and clients read or write the *state* of the resource by *transferring* its *representation*.

 However, challenges with REST architecture arise when implementing client-server interactions that go beyond the scope of a client initiating a read or write of the state of a single resource, such as: